MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. If not, look for errors in the Event Viewer.

 ### Forwarding profile matches expected schema
-This test verifies that the forwarding profile in the registry has a valid format that can be read by the client.
+This test verifies that the forwarding profile in the registry has a valid format that the client can read.

 If this test fails, make sure you're using the most updated forwarding profile of your tenant by following these steps: